-With an average daily inmate population of 1424, and an estimated 55,000 admissions annually, the local jail system is ranked in the top 25 largest in the nation.
+With an average daily inmate population of 1424, and 31,872 admissions in 2014, the local jail system is ranked in the top 25 largest in the nation.

 The Hamilton County Justice Center, which was completed in 1985 at a cost of 54 million dollars, is the Division’s primary facility (inmate capacity of 1,240).
 In addition, the Division also maintains detention facilities at Reading Road Facility (172); and Woodburn Ave. facility (60), a comprehensive treatment program for multiple DUI offenders.
 Division personnel also provide for the security of inmates admitted to University Hospital and for juveniles who are to be tried as adults.
 The total Court Limited capacity is 1472

 The Hamilton County Sheriff’s Court Services is a multi-faceted operation consisting of four sections that handle a variety of tasks including; court room and building security, service of Common Pleas Court process, public auction of foreclosed and tax default properties, service of indictments and felony warrants, extradition of fugitives, contract security services for other County Departments, prisoner transportation, service of Probate Court warrants and transportation of probate patients at mental health hearings.

 These duties are mandated by the Ohio Revised Code and assigned by statute to the Sheriff’s Office in each of the 88 counties throughout the State of Ohio.

 Court Services operates under the direction of Captain Jeff Carroll with the assistance of Lieutenant James Young.

 The deputies of the Sheriff’s Court Services are dedicated and professional men and women that are assigned throughout its four sections to perform a variety of duties.